kaplanebru/kaplanebru/README.md

 - I use C# and Lua to mainly try out new game mechanics.

-- Currently I'm working on MonoBehaviour methods and Scriptable objects.
+- Currently I'm working on constructors and Scriptable objects.

 - I also have a website dedicated to cats and humor: https://yokomat.com